 The Great Tribulation will be climaxed by the (pre-millennial) return of the Lord Jesus Christ to earth to set up His kingdom (ZEC 14:4-11, MAT 24:15-25, 2TH 1:7-10, REV 20:6).

 The Eternal State

-The soul and the human spirit of those who have believed in the Lord Jesus Christ for salvation immediately pass into His presence at the moment of physical death.
-The soul and the human spirit remain in conscious bliss until the resurrection of the body at His coming.
-At this time, soul, human spirit and body reunite, and shall forever be associated with His glory.
-The souls of unbelievers remain after death in conscious misery until the final judgment of the Great White Throne at the close of the millennium.
-At this time, the soul and body reunited shall be cast into the eternal Lake of Fire, not to be annihilated, but to be salted with everlasting destruction and banished from the presence of the Lord forever (LUK 16:19-26; LUK 23:43; 2CO 5:8; PHI 1:23; 2TH 1:7-9; JUD 6:7; REV 20:11-15).
+Those who have believed in the Lord Jesus Christ for salvation immediately pass into His presence at the moment of physical death and so will be with in heaven in a resurrection body forever.
+Those who have rejected Christ will be cast into the eternal Lake of Fire, not to be annihilated, but to be salted with everlasting destruction and banished from the presence of the Lord forever (LUK 16:19-26; LUK 23:43; 2CO 5:8; PHI 1:23; 2TH 1:7-9; JUD 6:7; REV 20:11-15).

 The Responsibility of the Believer